dimadeloseros1/Mars-Rover/README.md

 INSTRUCTIONS

-    M - move the rover 1 grid point in the direction the rover is currently facing.
-    L - rotate the rover to the left
+    M - move the rover 1 grid point in the direction the rover is currently facing L - rotate the rover to the left
     R - rotate the rover to the right